rawitat/gtypist_lessons/programming_quotes.typ

 # ###########################################################################

 *:GENERAL
-B:Programming and Code Writing in General
+B:General Wisdoms in Programming and Code Writing

 *:G_1
 I:Abelson & Sussman, SICP, preface to the 1st edition
+S:First, we want to establish the idea that a computer language is not just :a way of getting a computer to perform operations but rather that it is a :novel formal medium for expressing ideas about methodology.
+ :
-S:Programs must be written for people to read, and only :incidentally for machines to execute.
+ :Thus, programs must be written for people to read, and only incidentally :for machines to execute.

 *:G_2
 I:George Boole, quoted in Iverson's Turing Award Lecture